 By Bus

 Although taking the bus can save you some money if you are traveling in Europe on a tight budget, there is simply no easy way to take the bus from Paris to Nice.
-Unfortunately, big European bus company Eurolines only offers routes from Paris to international destinations (if you are traveling from Paris to London, the bus is a good option).
+Unfortunately, big European bus company Eurolines only offers routes to destinations outside France (for example, if you are traveling from London to France, the bus is a good option).

 Photo from Chris230 flickr